RafaelAmauri/Image-Studio/README.md

 Here's how it works:

-1. Grayscale Conversion: The original image is converted to grayscale.

-2. Dithering: Dithering is applied to remove color banding.

-3. Color Mapping - A [Color LUT](https://en.wikipedia.org/wiki/3D_lookup_table) (Lookup Table) maps each grayscale value to a specific HSV value.
+**1. Quantization with Dithering**: The image is quantized, meaning we reduce the number of colors in it.
+We also use dithering to avoid color banding.

-The core idea is to **associate color with a single channel in the image**, rather than with 3 channels, like it is with RGB.
-This makes it much easier to manipulate color, and for this reason I opted for the [HSV color model](https://en.wikipedia.org/wiki/HSL_and_HSV).
+**2. Conversion to HSV**: The image is converted to the HSV color model.
+This is because in HSV the color is associated with a single channel - the Hue (H) channel, unlike in RGB where color information is spread across 3 different channels.
+This makes it way easier to manipulate color information.

+**3. Color Mapping**: A [Color LUT](https://en.wikipedia.org/wiki/3D_lookup_table) (Lookup Table) maps each grayscale value to a specific HSV value.

 After a **Base Hue** is specified, a **color palette for that Hue will be created on-the-fly**.

 It's also possible to specify a **Hue Range**.
 This controls how much the available hues in the color palette can deviate from the Base Hue.
 For more information, read the [Wiki Page](https://github.com/RafaelAmauri/Image-Studio/wiki/Color-Palette-Conversion#hue-range)!